senaonp/senaonp/README.md

 ### Level up! 🌱

-i'm an engineer that works on cloud web applications and architectures ☁️

-educational background is in bioengineering 🧬 but i self-studied web-development during university as a hobby which led to my current career. continuously looking to improve in various areas and produce new stuff
+engineer working on cloud web applications and architectures ☁️ | educational background is in bioengineering 🧬 but self-studied web-development which led to current career | continuously looking to improve in various areas and produce new stuff

 -----